Wesbest/KubernetesForEveryone/README.md

         - containerPort: 80
 ```

-As you can see our old deployment uses docker image with tag v1.
-The developers are already finished with version 5.
-With a single command we can update the version of our deployed pods.
+As you can see our old deployment uses a docker image with tag v1.
+The developers recently finished version 5.
+With a single command we can update the version of our deployed pods to that version.
 If you want to see how quick the application is updated, make sure to keep an eye on your browser.
 Before proceeding to the next step, wait till the application has been updated in your browser.

 ```bash
 kubectl set image deployment/kubern8sdemo kubern8sdemo=mvdmeij/k8sdemo:v5